 Interseeding red clover (Trifolium pratense L.) with wheat (Triticum aestivum L.) followed by spring tillage delayed and reduced giant foxtail (Setaria faberi Herrm ) seedling emergence as compared with three other interseeding and tillage timing combinations by fall tillage (Davis and Liebman, 2003).
 Cool-season crops, such as oat (Avena sativa L.), red clover can be planted early spring, and alfalfa (Medicago sativa L.), can be planted early spring or in the fall and overwinter to limit waterhemp’s exposure to sunlight at the time of its emergence.
-Our search of the current literature did not return any information on waterhemp’s population dynamics in other cool-season crops so we measured the following characteristics of waterhemp in cool-season crops environments: plant fecundity (Nguyen and Liebman, 2022a), soil seedbank density, seedling emergence and timing, and plant survival.
+Our search of the current literature did not return any information on waterhemp’s population dynamics in other cool-season crops so we measured the following characteristics of waterhemp in cool-season crops environments: plant fecundity (Nguyen and Liebman, 2022a), soil seedbank density, the timing of seedling emergence and resultant densities, and plant survival.

-Extending a conventional 2-year rotation of corn and soybean to contain oat, red clover, and alfalfa effectively maintain weed community at a level of abundance that did not coincidence with crop yield decline (Nguyen and Liebman, 2022b).
-The effects of cropping system diversification on common waterhemp abundance was not clearly defined (Nguyen and Liebman, 2022b), even though waterhemp’s reproductive potentials could be reduced without heavy reliance on herbicides (Nguyen and Liebman, 2022a).
+Extending a conventional 2-year rotation of corn and soybean to contain oat, red clover, and alfalfa effectively maintained a weed community at a level of abundance that did not coincide with reductions in crop yield (Nguyen and Liebman, 2022b).
+The effects of cropping system diversification on common waterhemp abundance were not clearly defined (Nguyen and Liebman, 2022b), even though waterhemp’s reproductive potentials could be reduced without heavy reliance on herbicides (Nguyen and Liebman, 2022a).
 A heuristic model for waterhemp population dynamics in corn (Zea mays L.) and soybean (Glycine max (L.) Merr.) (two warm-season annual crops) with or without a rye (Secale cereale L.) cover crop in between the corn and soybean phases indicated that the cover crop would provide minimal suppression of waterhemp population densities.
 To explore other options for regulating waterhemp population dynamcs, we conducted a prospective analysis using a population matrix approach (Caswell, 2001; Davis, 2002; Ullrich, 2000).
-In addition, we employed a retrospective perturbation analysis to examine how waterhemp population dynamics if life history parameters at different points throughout the species’ life cycle were altered.
+In addition, we employed a retrospective perturbation analysis to examine how waterhemp population dynamics would change if life history parameters at different points throughout the species’ life cycle were altered.